January to June, 2025

 Prerequisites

-A willingness to play, collaborate, and temporarily suspend familiar expectations.
-Some knowledge of systems thinking concepts (e.g. cybernetics, self-organisation, 4E cognition, complexity science, emergence, actor-network theory) is recommended but not essential.
-Play and emergent complexity are proposed as our shared language.
+Some knowledge of scientific concepts (e.g. cybernetics, self-organisation, 4E cognition, complexity science, emergence, actor-network theory) may be helpful but not essential.

 Contact